Jordeks/starwars-trivia/notes.md

     -then that is sent to SWAPI which is then found or created by in our backend -then forever saved in our db
 -on edit people can add descriptions/bios of characters

--Models and Pages to Implement
-    -Films
-    -Starships
-    -Species
-    -Vehicles